Categories: Architects

 Director of MIT Senseable City Lab, Ratti is currently developing a digital retreat in the Himalayas in an area on the border of Sikkim and West Bengal.
 Talking about the project, he said it stems from his need to have a “different approach to do tourism”, adding that the current model is not sustainable for it doesn’t see tourists connect with local population and the city.
 “Can you design a place where you keep on working?… Be in nature and do the things we usually do.”

 Recognised as one of the 50 Smartest People in the World, Ratti emphasized the role of technology and data accumulated in developing cities but also reiterated the need to preserve heritage and consider nature and community while doing so.
-We are AI to map trees, and to give citizens a better understanding of their city and mayors to improve them.”
+We are AI [artificial intelligence] to map trees, and to give citizens a better understanding of their city and mayors to improve them.”

 QUOTES